adamsoutar/blog/static/posts/serenityMacos.md

 ### Side-note

 One last interesting note is that booting Serenity in QEMU instantly and **dramatically** decreased the audio quality of the wireless headphones I had connected.
 I just thought that was interesting.

+### Side-note update

+My speculation for why this happens is that Serenity accessed the mic in the headphones.
+Bluetooth streaming the audio & mic at the same time reduces audio quality.